bmcminn/PHPCSS/README.md

 1. Integrate CSSrefresh-like dynamic CSS updates without reloading page via AJAX call to css_update.php.
 (Similar to [http://cssrefresh.frebsite.nl/](http://cssrefresh.frebsite.nl/))
     - This would eliminate needing to include PHP resources, and result in link a JS file in the &lt;head&gt; section instead.
+2. Possible version control on css_update?
+(Remove older style.css files to a repo bin for backup purposes)

 * I'm open to ideas, so hit me up on here or branch the source and make a change.
 If I like it, I'll merge it into the master *